PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

     <ol>
       <li>Keep the four Chapman chemical reactions unchanged.</li>
       <li>Decide whether the case uses any emission term.
 For the physical baseline, set direct ozone emission to zero.
 If you add an artificial O3 source, label it clearly as a training experiment.</li>
       <li>Add dry deposition for <code>O3</code>.
-Record the deposition velocity, units, and whether the removal applies only to the lowest layer.</li>
+Use the vegetation example from Zhang et al. (2024), or find another paper and record the deposition velocity, units, surface type, site, season, and whether the removal applies only to the lowest layer.</li>
       <li>Decide whether wet deposition is off or included.
 For a strict Chapman case, keep it off and explain that O3 is not the main wet-deposition example.</li>
       <li>Submit the updated PATMO input files together with a short table listing each boundary process, species, value, units, and reason for using or not using it.</li>
     </ol>